yxqd/luban/core/docs/language-core.rst

 Up until now, all discusions don't assume any implementation of the luban specification "language".
-You can see that the core of luban only consists of luban types that is enough to describe UI elements, actions, and events.
+You can see that the core of luban only consists of luban types to describe UI elements, actions, and events, and their connections through attributes and also controller.

 In the next section, we will discuss to how to program luban with python.

-next: :ref:`programming-luban-with-python`
+next: :ref:`core-implementation-python`